QUALITY DECLARATION - SUMMARY

 The Australian Standard Classification of Education (ASCED) (cat. no. 1272.0) is used to classify the Level and Field of education.
 The ASCED is a national standard classification which can be applied to all sectors of the Australian education system including schools, vocational education and training and higher education.

 As SEW is collected as a supplement to the Labour Force Survey (LFS), persons excluded from the LFS are also excluded from this survey (see Explanatory Notes in Labour Force, Australia (cat. no. 6202.0) for standard LFS exclusions).
 Additional exclusions from SEW are persons aged 75 years or older, institutionalised persons and boarding school pupils.
-Very remote areas, excluding Indigenous Communities, have been included since 2009.
+Persons in Indigenous Communities were excluded in 2014, whereas previously only persons classified in very remote Indigenous Communities were excluded.
 Persons permanently unable to work and persons aged 65 to 74 years who are not intending to work, or not in the labour force, or not marginally attached to the labour force were included for the first time in 2013.

 Two types of error are possible in an estimate based on a sample survey: non-sampling error and sampling error.